Article banner image

 Rewriting the narrative

-People Business Rewriting the narrative
+People Entrepreneurship Rewriting the narrative

-As founder of The Publishing Pad, Chisom Ezeh (MBA'22) is helping authors share their stories and their voices with the world
+As founder of The Publishing Pad, Chisom Ezeh (MBA'22) is helping authors share their stories and their voices with the world.

 Research Science Leading the golden era of human genetics